 As a tenant, certain rules concerning the use of the balcony must be observed.
+This is part of the settlement in a rental property in Switzerland.
 For each of the rules there is a reason.
 For some it is for safety reasons, for others it is to avoid nuisance to the neighbourhood, and for others it may be to avoid damage to the property.

 Can you barbecue on your balcony?

-It’s summer, it’s hot: who doesn’t like to barbecue with friends on the balcony?
+It’s summer, it’s hot: who doesn’t like to grill with friends on the balcony?
+Or have you just moved in and want to have a house-warming party with a barbecue?
 But is it actually allowed?

 The Swiss tenants’ association, ASLOCA, believes that banning barbecues on a balcony goes against the tenant’s personal freedom.
 This is why very few landlords prohibit the use of a barbecue in the lease contract.

 However, it is not forbidden to mention it.
 When signing the lease contract, the tenant should pay attention to a possible mention on balconies and the use of barbecues.
 Once the contract has been signed, the landlord cannot change the lease agreement regarding the use of the barbecue without the tenant’s agreement.

 As the saying goes “one’s freedom ends where another’s begins”.